Paradise Theatre (Chicago)

 The Paradise Theatre was a movie palace located in Chicago's West Garfield Park neighborhood.
 Its address was 231 N. Crawford Avenue, Chicago, Illinois.
-Located near the intersection of West Madison Street and Crawford (now Pulaski Road) in the West Garfield Park area of Chicago's West Side.
+It was near the intersection of West Madison Street and Crawford (now Pulaski Road) in the West Garfield Park area of Chicago's West Side.

 History

 The Paradise Theatre was built by the Balaban and Katz chain of movie theaters and opened on September 14, 1928.
 It was promoted as the world's most beautiful theater for its stunning interior and exterior beauty.
 It is regarded as one of the finest designs by architect John Eberson, as the sheer opulence and intricate craftsmanship that went into the theater made it a showpiece in and of itself.
 Unfortunately, flaws in the design (blamed on the vast domed ceiling in the over 3,500-seat auditorium) were exposed with the advent of talking pictures.
 Poor acoustics eventually cost the theater its attendance as neighborhood movie-goers would eventually turn to the nearby Mark Brothers showplace, the Marbro Theatre.
 As a result, business at the Paradise never recovered.

 The Paradise Theatre's demise came in 1956, when Balaban and Katz closed the theater, demolished the building and sold the land to be developed as a supermarket.
 The theater that was "built to stand forever" almost lived up to that claim: what was estimated to have been a six-month demolition job ended up taking two years.